paritytech/polkadot-sdk/src/api/chainHead_unstable_body.md

 - `hash`: String containing an hexadecimal-encoded hash of the header of the block whose body to fetch.
 - `networkConfig` (optional): Object containing the configuration of the networking part of the function.
 See [here](./introduction.md) for details.
 Ignored if the JSON-RPC server doesn't need to perform a network request.
 Sensible defaults are used if not provided.

-**Return value**: An opaque string that identifies the body fetch in progress.
+**Return value**: String containing an opaque value representing the operation.

 The JSON-RPC server must start obtaining the body (in other words the list of transactions) of the given block.

 This function should be seen as a complement to `chainHead_unstable_follow`, allowing the JSON-RPC client to retrieve more information about a block that has been reported.
 Use `archive_unstable_body` if instead you want to retrieve the body of an arbitrary block.

+## Notifications format

-This function will later generate notifications in the following format:
+This function will later generate a notification in the following format:

 ```json
 {